Education & Enrichment

 Program Director – Richard M. Watanabe, PhD

 Applicants must meet the following criteria:

-- Must be an underrepresented student as defined by the NIH
+- Be an underrepresented student as designated by the NIH

-- Must have completed at least 2 years of undergraduate studies
+- Completed at least 2 years of undergraduate study

 - Minimum overall GPA of 3.0 or greater